DannyRuijters/domoticz_blueconnect/README.md

 ## Credits

-The '__get_credentials' and '__get_data' functions where directly copied from https://github.com/marcelveldt/python-blueconnect and only slightly modified.
+The `__get_credentials` and `__get_data` functions where directly copied from https://github.com/marcelveldt/python-blueconnect and only slightly modified.
 Also, I figured out the correct REST calls to the Blue Connect web server from https://github.com/LordMike/MBW.Client.BlueRiiotApi.

 ## Usage